saratona/KSQLDB/README.md

 Run the `SHOW PROPERTIES;` statement and you can see the configured ksqlDB server properties; check these values with the docker-compose.yml file.

-VEDERE PUNTO 11 DI KSQL
+!!VEDERE PUNTO 11 DI KSQL

-consumers?
+!!consumers?

 ## Replication